wazuh/wazuh-documentation/source/installation-guide/central-components/index.rst

 Central components
 ==================

+Wazuh central components are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allows users to navigate through their security alerts.
+The Wazuh central components include the Wazuh indexer, the Wazuh server and the Wazuh interface.

+You can install all the  Wazuh central components on the same server, as an all-in-one deployment, or on different servers as a distributed deployment that provides high availability and scalability of the product.

+Follow this installation workflow to install Wazuh.

 .. thumbnail:: ../../images/installation/Installation_workflow.png
   :title: Wazuh installation workflow
   :align: center
   :width: 100%

-You can install all the central components on the same server, as an all-in-one deployment, or on different servers as a distributed deployment that provides high availability and scalability of the product.

-Install the Wazuh components in the following order.

 #. :ref:`Wazuh indexer <wazuh_indexer_installation>`: A highly scalable, full-text search and analytics engine based on Open Distro for Elasticsearch.